arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 As the tag line says, Name Sans is *a modern interpretation of the mosaic name tablets of the NYC Subway.*

 Mosaic **name tablets** are by far my favorite feature of the Subway.
-These pieces of lettering built from ceramic tiles declare station names for Subway riders, while smaller versions provide wayfinding directions to commuters.
+These pieces of lettering built from ceramic tiles declare station names for Subway riders, while smaller versions provide extra wayfinding help within stations.
 Making this source of inspiration into a typeface is a project I have been imagining and sketching since moving to NYC in 2014, then more actively developing as a font family since the end of 2019.

 <figure>
   <img src="name_sans_v05-mosaics.png" alt="Various name tablets in the NYC Subway system">